-Chenda Chhi – Founder, President, and Member of the Board of Directors
+Chenda Chhi – Founder, President Emeritus & Chairwoman of Board of Directors

 Chenda is originally from Battambang, Cambodia.
 As a child, she attended an all girls’ school; she was a top student in her class and was excelling in her studies.
 Sadly, during her second year in high school, when she was fourteen, the war between the Cambodian government and the Khmer Rouge ended.
 Along with many other Cambodian children, her childhood came to an abrupt halt after the Khmer Rouge took power, and began their “social cleansing” by killing anyone with an education.
 Cambodia suffered one of the world’s worst genocides; nearly half of its population was killed in four years.
 The Khmer Rouge soldiers took Chenda from her family as they did all children older than 12.
 She was forced to work in rice fields and build water dams in remote areas with little food or sleep, and no medicine or shelter with other young children.
 Pretending to be illiterate, with her head most often shaved, she managed to survive the executions.
 Most of her childhood friends, and nearly half of her close relatives were killed or died from starvation, hard labor and diseases.
 In her immediate family, her father and youngest brother died trying to escape the regime.

-In 1979, at age 18, Chenda escaped the Khmer Rouge and came to the United States with her mother and sister as a refugee; she was reunited with her older two brothers who had escaped three years earlier.
+In 1979, Chenda escaped the Khmer Rouge and came to the United States with her mother and sister as a refugee; she was reunited with her older two brothers who had escaped three years earlier.
 The Chhi family came to the U.S. with just the clothes on their backs, settling in Lincoln, Nebraska, with the kind support of a sponsor family, the Howe family.
-At age 18, she went to high school as a freshman and graduated with honors and went on to earn a bachelor’s degree in duel majors, computer science and mathematics, from the University of Nebraska at Lincoln.
+Chenda attended high school learning English as second language and graduated with honors and went on to earn a bachelor’s degree in duel majors, computer science and mathematics, from the University of Nebraska at Lincoln.

 Her heart is always with children: less fortunate children all over the world, especially those in her first homeland, Cambodia.
 These children, 40 years after the Khmer Rouges Regime, are still suffering in the worst human conditions.
 In her adopted homeland, the United States, Chenda also supports other charitable foundations, was a member of the Rotary Club, and volunteers to help special needs children.